drewbelf/cv/index.md

 ### non-academic

+`2025`
+Reading group leader.
+"Thursdays with St. Francis of Assisi: A Summer Book Club."
+On Volker Leppin, *Francis of Assisi: The Life of a Restless Saint*, translated by Rhys S. Bezzant (Yale University Press, 2025).
+June 12, 19, 26.

 `2023`
 Invited reflection.
 "Francis of Assisi and the Christmas Crèche."
 Christmas Tree Lighting Ceremony.
 December 4.
 St. Bonaventure University.